shoaib-akhtar/iOS-Portfolio/README.md

 The Ultimate Muslim Lifestyle App.
 Explore Your Muslim Lifestyle – Socialize, Eat, Play and Pray with SALAM PLANET!

-Worked with a fast paced team to deliver features as soon as possible to the 500k users.
+Worked with a fast-paced team to deliver features as soon as possible to the 500k users.
 SalamPlanet is written in Objective-C with some Swift modules.
 It has Storyboards as well as nibs.

 ### My Role ###
 Sole iOS developer.
-My responsibilites were to communicate with product owner, guide UI/UX team about the future flows.
+My responsibilities were to communicate with the product owner, guide UI/UX team about the future flows.

 ### Technologies ###
 Objective-C, CoreData, AVFoundation, Photos, Core Location, Push Notifications, AFNetworking, Keychain, GoogleMaps, Firebase, FBSDKLoginKit